-The information provided by these scam emails is false, and the letters themselves are in no way associated with Facebook, Inc. The goal of the "Facebook email scam" is to promote a phishing/malicious website designed to record data entered into it.
+The information provided by these scam emails is false, and the messages themselves are in no way associated with Facebook, Inc. The goal of the "Facebook email scam" is to promote a phishing/malicious website designed to record data entered into it.

-The fake "Facebook" email state that their purpose is to verify whether the account's genuine owner has just signed into it.
-Recipients are given two options: reporting the user who has just logged in or verifying that it's them.
-As mentioned in the introduction, these letters are scams.
-Hence, by clicking the buttons presented in the emails - recipients are redirected to a phishing webpage.
+The fake "Facebook" email states that their purpose is to verify whether the account's genuine owner has just signed into it.
+Recipients are given two options: reporting the user who has just logged in, or verifying that it is them.
+As mentioned, these messages are scams.

 |Phishing, Scam, Social Engineering, Fraud

 |Scam emails claim that suspicious activity has been detected on recipients' Facebook accounts.

 |Emails are disguised as alerts from Facebook.

 |Unauthorized online purchases, changed online account passwords, identity theft, illegal access of the computer.

 |Deceptive emails, rogue online pop-up ads, search engine poisoning techniques, misspelled domains.

 |Loss of sensitive private information, monetary loss, identity theft.

 |Malware Removal (Windows)

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
-Our security researchers recommend using Malwarebytes.
+Our security researchers recommend using Combo Cleaner.

-"Microsoft Teams email scam", "Email Account Is Almost Full", and "N26 email scam" are a few examples of spam campaigns similar to "Facebook email scam".
-Deceptive letters are usually disguised as "official", "important", "priority", "urgent", and so on.
+"Microsoft Teams email scam", "Email Account Is Almost Full", and "N26 email scam" are some examples of spam campaigns similar to "Facebook email scam".
+These deceptive messages are usually disguised as "official", "important", "priority", "urgent", and so on.

 How do spam campaigns infect computers?

-How to avoid installation of malware?
+How to avoid installation of malware

 Subject: SUSPICIOUS CONNECTION TO YOUR ACCOUNT